CT-BRAGG/Download-Sorter/README.md

 Requirements:

     This program requires java 21 or later to run.
-The only import is the Scanner package and does not use that crazy of code, so some earlier versions might work.
+The only import is the Scanner package and the code doesn't get too wild, so some earlier versions might work.
 There are no guarentees and I am not going to test it.
 It utilizes version 5.2.32 of GNU Bash for scripting.
 The operating system this program was tested on was Ubuntu 24.10.
 This